MichaelT025/Shade/README.md

 ### Privacy & Security

 - **No Persistence:** Screenshots are never saved to disk (except in dev mode for debugging)
-- **Session-Only History:** Chat history exists only in memory, cleared on new chat or app restart
+- **Session-Only History:** Chat history exists only in memory during your chat session, sent to LLM for context, then cleared on new chat (Ctrl+R) or app restart
-- **Local API Keys:** Your Gemini API key is stored locally in a config file (never transmitted to us)
+- **Local API Keys:** Your API keys are stored locally in a config file (never transmitted to us)
 - **User-Controlled Capture:** Screenshots only happen when you click the button
 - **Excluded from Git:** Config files with API keys are in `.gitignore`